SKAsApp/speech-recognition-telop/README.en.md

 ## Future Plans

+I think that this app run stable up to Ver 1.1.4.
+I will add original functions.

 - not only Web Speech API, supporting Azure (merit of accuracy, license, and punctuation).
 - not only client side, adding server side
 	- after processing of results of speech recognition
+		- inserting kuten (ending symbol like period)
+		- correcting interjection, for example, “etto” (means “well …”) is recognized “8” or “a to”
 	- more convenient record function, for exaple, keyword extraction
 	- generating SRT and WebVTT subtitles